Nanometers (nm) to Micrometers (μm) conversion

 See below section for step by step unit conversion with formulas and explanations.
 Please refer to the table below for a list of all the Micrometers to other unit conversions.

-A nanometer (nm) is a unit of measurement that represents one billionth of a meter.
-To put it into perspective:
+A nanometer (nm) is equal to one billionth of a meter.

 What is micrometers?